John Behan (educationist): Warden of Trinity College, Melbourne

-Behan was warden of Trinity College, Melbourne, for 28 years, from May 1918—when he succeeded Alexander Leeper, who had been warden for 42 years—until his retirement in May 1946."The Retiring Warden", The Fleur-de-Lys, Vol. 5, No. 46, December 1946, Melbourne: Trinity College, pp. 5—7, plus portrait facing p.
-32. He had studied at the college on a scholarship during his undergraduate education and was the first alumnus of the college to become its head.
+Behan was warden of Trinity College, Melbourne, for 28 years, from May 1918—when he succeeded Alexander Leeper, who had been warden for 42 years—until his retirement in May 1946.
+He was hostile towards Enid Joske who was the Principal of Janet Clarke Hall (JCH).
+Behan had discipline issues at JCH which Joske never encountered.
+Behan gave the impression that JCH was unrequired and annoying.
+His long and determined criticism is now seen as a contributing factor to JCH in time becoming wholly independent.

+He had studied at Trinity college on a scholarship during his undergraduate education and was the first alumnus of the college to become its head.
 He is the second longest-serving warden of Trinity College.